 It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
-Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
-Holy Cross Catholic Primary School takes concerns seriously and will make every effort to resolve the matter as quickly as possible.
+Many issues can be resolved informally, without the need to use the formal stages of the complaint's procedure.
+Holy Cross Catholic Primary School takes all concerns and complaints seriously, and will make every effort to resolve the matter as quickly as possible.